 2009 APR 09 2009 by E. D. Wright, B. V. Semenov.

 Added a note about the SPICE file identification word for LSK files.

 2004 DEC 23 by NAIF.

 In addition to the new routine ET2LST, we document a slight extension of the set of time strings that are recognized by the SPICE time software.
 This extension is documented in Appendix B.

-The following routines are new as of version N0046 of SPICELIB.
+The following routines are new as of version N0046.